-Overview: CTCMath is a solid online math curriculum for all levels, and its very reasonable price makes it a great fit for homeschool families.
+Overview: CTCMath is a solid online high school math curriculum, and its very reasonable price makes it a great fit for homeschool families.
 Note: I was compensated by CTCMath to write this review, but every word is my own honest opinion.

 As a former math teacher, I’ve always been a huge fan of textbooks for learning math.
 That’s what I’m used to, after all.
 They present all the information you need, they provide practice problems and tests — in short, they get the job done with minimal hassle.
 Totally my kinda thing.

 So that’s what I chose for my older kids in our homeschool, all the way through high school.
-I never even considered an online math curriculum.
+I never even considered an online high school math course.
 If textbooks were good enough for me, they should be good enough for them, right?

 Well… lately I’ve been reconsidering, lol.
 My youngest got bogged down in the same Algebra 1 textbook that all of her siblings had used.